suhanakousar/chat1/README.md

 - **Lazy Load Messages**: Older messages are loaded on scroll, improving performance and user experience, especially in large conversations.

 ## How We Built It

-We developed Chatlas using a full-stack approach:
+We developed UnifyChat using a full-stack approach:

 - **Frontend**: React (Vite) and Tailwind CSS for UI/UX.
 - **Backend**: Node.js and Express.js handle the API and real-time socket connections.